Majormaxx/story-dev-cli/story-dev-cli/README.md

 NEXT_PUBLIC_IP_ASSET_REGISTRY=0x...
 NEXT_PUBLIC_LICENSING_MODULE=0x...
 NEXT_PUBLIC_ROYALTY_MODULE=0x...
-# ... and more
+# ... and 13 more contracts
 ```

-## Security
+## Security Best Practices

-### Private Key Safety

-⚠️ **CRITICAL:** Your private key controls your wallet and all its assets.
+**CRITICAL:** Your private key controls your wallet and all its assets.

-**DO:**
+**Recommended:**

-- ✅ Use a separate wallet for development/testing
+- Use a separate wallet for development and testing
-- ✅ Keep your `.env` file local and secure
+- Keep your `.env` file local and never commit it
-- ✅ Verify `.env` is in `.gitignore`
+- Verify `.env` is in your `.gitignore` (automatically added by CLI)
-- ✅ Use testnet for development
+- Use testnet for development before deploying to mainnet

-**DON'T:**

-- ❌ Share your private key with anyone
-- ❌ Commit `.env` to version control
-- ❌ Use your production wallet for testing
-- ❌ Store keys in plain text on shared systems

-The CLI automatically:
+**The CLI automatically:**

 - Adds `.env` to `.gitignore`
+- Validates private key format
 - Creates `.env.example` for version control
-- Shows security warnings during setup
+- Displays security warnings during setup

+For detailed security guidelines, see [SECURITY.md](https://github.com/Majormaxx/story-dev-cli/blob/main/SECURITY.md).

 ## Networks